Jeremy Leman: Professional career

-First stint with Vikings
+Minnesota Vikings (first stint)

-After going undrafted in the 2008 NFL Draft, Leman signed with the Minnesota Vikings as an undrafted free agent.
+After going undrafted in the 2008 NFL draft, Leman signed with the Minnesota Vikings as an undrafted free agent.
 He was waived by team during final cuts on August 30.

 Carolina Panthers

 After spending the 2008 season out of football, Leman signed a future contract with the Carolina Panthers on January 13, 2009.
 He was waived by the team as a final cut on September 5.

 Philadelphia Eagles

 Leman was signed to the Philadelphia Eagles practice squad on September 7, 2009.
 He was released by the team on October 13.

-San Diego Chargers
+San Diego Chargers (first stint)

 Leman was signed to the San Diego Chargers practice squad on November 3, 2009.
 He was released by the team on December 1.

-Second stint with Vikings
+Minnesota Vikings (second stint)

-Leman was re-signed to the Minnesota Vikings practice squad on December 9, 2009, and was promoted to the active roster on December 15, after linebacker Erin Henderson was suspended for four games.
+Leman was re-signed to the Vikings practice squad on December 9, 2009, and was promoted to the active roster on December 15, after linebacker Erin Henderson was suspended for four games.

 He was released by the team with an injury settlement on October 19, 2010.